python-attrs/attrs/docs/types.md

 Keep in mind that the decision on improving *attrs* support in Pyright is entirely Microsoft's prerogative and they unequivocally indicated that they'll only add support for features that go through the PEP process.
 We as the *attrs* project unfortunately have no influence over that.

-Note that there's a community fork called [*basedpyright*](https://docs.basedpyright.com/) that implements some of Microsoft's closed-source Pylance features, so they're available in other editors like [Zed](https://zed.dev) or other VS Code forks that are not allowed to use Pylance.
+Note that there's a community fork called [*basedpyright*](https://docs.basedpyright.com/) that implements some of Microsoft's closed-source Pylance features, so they're available in other editors like [Zed](https://zed.dev) and VS Code forks that are not allowed to use Pylance.
 Unfortunately, better *attrs* support doesn't appear to be part of their goals.